-... connect to pins 1/4 of the new regulator (from there equally black wires lead inside the unit).
-It does not matter which wire connects to which of the both terminals (1/4) as they carry alternating current.
+... connect to pins 1/4 of the new regulator The two black cables leading from the generator (from there equally black wires lead inside the unit).
+It does not matter which wire connects to which of the both terminals (1/4)as they carry alternating current.